 - At runtime, there is no variation between a method appended by a category and one that is implemented by the original class

-14) Explain what is single inheritance in Objective-C?
+14) What is single inheritance in Objective-C?

-15) Explain what is polymorphism in Objective-C?
+15) What is polymorphism in Objective-C?

 - NSArray: You will use an NS array when data in the array don’t change.
 For example, the company name you will put in NS Array so that no one can manipulate it.

-- NSMutableArray: This array will be used in an array, when data in an array will change.
+- NSMutableArray: This array will be used in an array when data in an array will change.
 For instance, if you are passing an array to function and that function will append some elements in that array then you will choose NSMutable Array.

-17) Explain what is synthesized in Objective-C?
+17) What is synthesized in Objective-C?

-Once you have declared the property in objective-C, you have to tell the compiler instantly by using synthesize directive.
+Once you have declared the property in Objective-C, you have to tell the compiler instantly by using synthesize directive.
 This will tell the compiler to generate a getter&setter message.

-18) Explain how string is represented in Objective-C?
+18) How is string represented in Objective-C?

 In Objective-C, the string is represented by using NSS string and its sub-class NSMutableString provides several ways for creating string objects.